 What are the top three things that should be packed for Vypin Island?

-While traveling solo to Vypin Island or otherwise, make sure to pack a mosquito repellent, a good spf sunscreen cream or a menthol based face wash (to frequently get rid of the heat) and a hat to protect you from the sun.
+While traveling solo to Vypin Island or otherwise, make sure to pack a mosquito repellent, a good SPF sunscreen cream or a menthol based face wash (too frequently get rid of the heat) and a hat to protect you from the sun.

 Yes.
 Drink at least 2.5 litres of water every day.
 Buy 3 mineral water bottles daily from your hotel or elsewhere.
 Drink about 1 litre right after you wake up, about 1 litre throughout the day and the remaining quantity just before bed.